 London is home to an estimated 350,000 students at any one time, so you’ll be part of a huge student community too, never short of people to meet or things to do.
-We don’t have a traditional campus, we have the whole of London and all it has to offer.
-Below are some of our main teaching venues, but you’ll also visit the workplaces of our industry partners and learn at their headquarters.
-That means you’ll experience a range of different environments, from traditional academic settings to small start-ups and large corporates.
+We don’t have a traditional campus; we have the whole of London and all it has to offer.

 Where will I study?

-You'll be primarily based at 190 High Holborn, at the centre of London’s MidTown area, which offers a hive of global corporations, law firms and savvy start-ups.
+You'll be based at 190 High Holborn, at the centre of London’s business district, which offers a hive of global corporations, law firms and savvy start-ups.
 Holborn is a great place to study and play, thanks to its central location which is perfectly located for the hubs of Covent Garden and Bloomsbury.
-You’ll also visit the workplaces of our industry partners and learn at their headquarters.
-You’ll get to experience a range of different environments, from small start-ups to large corporates, so you'll already feel comfortable in a professional environment by the time you graduate, giving you a head-start!
-Get directions
+You may also have opportunities to visit the workplaces of some of our industry partners.

 What about after lectures?

 When you finish for the day, you’ll be just minutes from the famous West End, if you want to snap up late deals for some of the world’s most famous musicals, plays and comedy shows.
-Covent Garden is on your doorstep and Oxford Street a few stops on the tube, so you’ll also have loads of fantastic shops, restaurants and cafes to explore.
-Best of all, you’ll be able to get student discounts in lots of places, with your NUS Extra card.
+Covent Garden is on your doorstep and Oxford Street a couple of stops on the tube, so you’ll also have loads of fantastic shops, restaurants and cafes to explore.
+Best of all, you’ll be able to get student discounts in so many places!